 - Focus on holding onto positive thoughts and releasing negative thoughts

 We aren’t meant to live in the Both / And spaces of life long term.
 This situation we’re in right now isn’t supposed to be our normal life.
 We live in a broken world.
 It’s why we long to rebel against the restrictiveness of the additional boundaries.
+It’s also why we rebel against change when we’re asked to step out of our comfort zone.
 When all else fails, we can look far down the road and know that when we’re in heaven none of these things will matter.
 For now, let’s do our part to love our neighbors take care of the earth so that everyone has the same opportunity to join us in heaven too.